ZachBeta/DOOM.rb/README.md

 DOOM.rb aims to recreate the core mechanics of the original DOOM game using Ruby.
 This project serves as both a learning exercise in game development and a demonstration of Ruby's capabilities for graphics and game programming.

-## Features (Planned)
+## Current Features

-- 3D rendering engine
+- Basic 3D rendering engine with raycasting
+- Simple map representation
+- Player movement controls
+- Basic window creation and rendering loop

+## Planned Features

+- Collision detection with walls
+- Texture mapping for walls
+- HUD and minimap
 - Level loading from WAD files
 - Enemy AI
-- Player movement and combat
+- Player combat
 - Sound effects and music

 ## Getting Started